Call now in confidence immediate help & advice 24/7

 Many people use substances in order to regulate thoughts, feelings, and symptoms related to ill mental health.
 Where this continues, reliance on the substance can follow.

-If you’re given a dual diagnosis, doctors are then better able to match you to the best treatments to support your recovery for both conditions.
+If you’re given a dual diagnosis, doctors are then better able to match you to the best rehab treatments to support your recovery for both conditions.

 A person with a dual diagnosis will likely need a little more time and input from professionals.